vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 My plan is to gently resume lentils, peas, and sauerkraut at low doses while closely monitoring symptoms.

+## Twenty-one days later (2024-08-08)

+This day was worse than the previous day, but still overall pretty good.

+I had gone to sleep a little later the previous day, due to an evening grocery store trip and in general feeling higher-energy.
+Still, not too much later than usual -- I did get into bed around 11:18 PM and go to sleep around 11:40 PM.

+However, the result of this was that I did not get my target 8.5 hours of sleep.
+I first got out of bed to urinate at around 7 AM, but then went back to bed and eventually got out of bed at around 7:25 AM.
+So it was a total of about 7 hours 45 minutes of sleep, which is not too bad, but not ideal.

+This was also my first time having lentils since the beginning of this round of abdominal pain, though I had had peas and onions previously, and I think lentils would be lower-FODMAP given my preparation.
+I didn't have a lot.

+It was after my first meal that I started feeling clear-cut pain and a general dampening of spirits.
+But I astutely identified the possibility of incomplete bowel evacuation in the morning as a contributing factor, so about two hours after my meal I went for a bowel movement and had a successful one (even though I was not feeling a lot of bowel pressure per se).
+After the bowel movement I was back to feeling upbeat, though it still wasn't as good as yesterday.

 ## Current learnings

 I've been updating [best practices around abdominal